-If we wish to change the Monthly Payment, we will give you at least 14 days’ notice of the changed amount.
+If we wish to change the Monthly Payment, we must first give you at least 14 days’ notice of the changed amount.
 The notice will say when you must start paying the changed amount.

-We would like you to be aware of an upcoming industry-wide change to LIBOR, which will be relevant to Optimum Credit mortgages.
+We would like you to be aware of an upcoming industry-wide change to LIBOR, which will be relevant to Optimum Credit mortgages.What is LIBOR?

 LIBOR means the London Interbank Offer Rate.
 This is the rate of interest at which banks offer to lend money to one another on a short-term basis in the wholesale money markets in London.
 Each day a select panel of banks are required to submit the rate at which each could borrow funds from another.
 These submissions are compiled and used to calculate LIBOR.

 When LIBOR changes, this may affect the rate at which a lender can borrow money, sometimes referred to as their ‘cost of funding’.
-LIBOR is therefore used by many lenders (including Optimum Credit for some of our mortgages) as a reference for setting variable interest rates on mortgage loans and other financial products.
+LIBOR is therefore used by many lenders (including Optimum Credit for some of our mortgages) as a reference for setting variable interest rates on mortgage loans and other financial products.What is changing?

 The Financial Conduct Authority have advised that from 1 January 2022, they will no longer require the panel banks to submit rates for the calculation of LIBOR.
 As a result, LIBOR will not exist beyond this date.
 Alternative reference rates to LIBOR have been identified by the UK’s Central Bank Working Group, although it has not yet been confirmed what alternative will be adopted by the market and when the transition will be made.How will you be affected?

 For mortgage Offers before 24 March 2021, if your Optimum Credit second charge mortgage is on a variable interest rate (or will become variable after an initial fixed-rate period), we may vary your interest rate in accordance with our cost of funding.
 Our cost of funding is currently affected by changes in LIBOR.
 Once LIBOR is discontinued (or ceases to reflect our cost of funding) we will calculate our cost of funding by reference to different factors, which may include alternative/successor rates to LIBOR.
 Please refer to the information in the sections above for our current approach and we will update this section with the approach we intend to take.

 Optimum is committed to minimising the disruption that our customers experience as a result of the upcoming change to LIBOR.
 We are closely following the industry’s developments and we will write to all affected customers when further information is available.

-If you have any questions, please contact our customer service team on 0333 014 3125.
+If you have any questions, please contact our customer service team on.